sucitw/benchmark-python-client-for-kafka/README.md

 A benchmarking studying for python client libraries of Apache Kafka

-The studying for the talk about in Pycontw 2017\.
+The studying is also for the talk about in Pycontw 2017\.
 Title:""

 Abstract of the talk in Chinese and English: